spacywacy/stackexchange_recommender/readme.md

 Pairs of user-question embeddings are fed into the classifier as inputs, which are separately trained using the Skip-gram model.
 User embeddings are trained based on the assumption that users who favorite the same question are similar.
 Question embeddings are trained similarly, using groups of related questions.

 Data used is collected via the Stack Exchange public API.
 Current model is trained on 150 users and 26,000 questions.
-System allows more data to be collected.
+Data from only the site "Cross Validated(stats)" is collected.
+System allows more data to be collected down the line.

 ## Usage